ianisparfait/Symfony_Auth_API/README.md

   ```
 11. Finally, run `yarn run watch` at the root and go to `127.0.0.1:{port}/` || `http://localhost:{port}/`

+## Install Database
+1. Open PhpMyAdmin (in this cas)
+2. Go to your database
+3. Click `insert`
+4. Click `Select a file` and find it in the Database folder of the project

 ## Given users
 1. Admin user, can access the user dashboard and make changes/create ...:
   ```